Preparing or selecting meals and snacks that satisfy your senses will increase your enjoyment without carrying additional calories.

 Eating healthfully does not mean you have to sacrifice enjoyment.
 Understanding your sensory preferences and identifying your preferences in relation to healthy foods makes the act of eating all the more pleasurable.

 Stuck on where to start?
-Book a call with me and let’s figure out a plan of action together!
+Book a session with me and let’s figure out a plan of action together!

 0 Comments